Candidate action and support plan

-This section of the CASP has information about the at risk meeting including the date, the mode of the meeting, why your candidature has been flagged as at risk and whether or not you have had a previous CASP.
+This section of the CASP has information about the action and support meeting, including the date, the mode of the meeting, why you have been nominated for action and support and whether or not you have had a previous CASP.

-Your HDR Coordinator and senior supervisor will complete this section of your CASP after reviewing and discussing section 3 with you.
+Your HDR Delegated Authority (HDR DA) and senior supervisor will complete this section of your CASP after reviewing and discussing section 3 with you.
 There are three parts to the recommendations - at least one part of this section must be completed.

 Part A: recommendations for school-based support

-Your school must provide support to you if your candidature has been classified as at risk.
-This can include increasing the frequency of your supervisory team meetings, meeting with your HDR Coordinator during your CASP period and/or developing a communication plan to ensure that you and your supervisory team are on the same page about the mode of communication (e.g. email or telephone/skype), how often you will make contact and who is responsible for minuting your meetings and providing those notes to the other attendees.
+Your school must provide support to you if you have been nominated for action and support.
+This can include increasing the frequency of your supervisory team meetings, meeting with your HDR DA during your CASP period and/or developing a communication plan to ensure that you and your supervisory team are on the same page about the mode of communication (e.g. email or telephone/skype), how often you will make contact and who is responsible for minuting your meetings and providing those notes to the other attendees.